Full case study

 Product designer

 PayLik is a financial benefits management solution for companies & startups.
-It enables employers to simplify and automate the process of requesting a salary advance, automates the distribution of bonuses, expense reports, and other perks, providing employees with instant and secure access to their funds via a prepaid card.
+It enables employers to simplify and automate the process of requesting a salary advance, expense management, and other perks, providing employees with instant and secure access to their funds via a prepaid card.

 Disclaimer: This project was conducted in French and Arabic.
 Most of the screenshots are in French .
 If you need additional context, feel free to reach out.